 Interestingly, native-born Californians make up a relatively small percentage of San Francisco's population, as only 37.7% of its people were born in the state, while 25.2% were born in another state in the country.
 Over one-third of San Francisco's population were born outside the country.

 Because San Francisco's non-Hispanic whites make up less than half of its total population, San Francisco is now a minority-majority city.
 The most common Hispanic groups include Mexicans (7.4%), Salvadoran (2.0%), Nicaraguan (0.9%) and Guatemalan (0.8%).
 The African American population of the city has dropped over the past few decades.
 In 1970, 13.4% of San Francisco's population was African American, although today that number is just 6.1%.

 San Francisco is also home to the largest percentage of gay and lesbian people in the United States at 15.4%, as well as the highest percentage of same-sex households.

 San Francisco Population Growth

 San Francisco is one of the 20 fastest growing cities in the United States.
-It's estimated that thousands of new residents will call San Francisco home by 2040, and the city Planning Director said that the city will need more than 92,000 more housing units and 191,000 new jobs to accommodate this growth.
-The Bay Area as a whole will need 1.1 million additional jobs and 660,000 new housing units to accommodate an estimated 2.1 million more people who will move here by 2040.
+It's estimated that thousands of new residents will call San Francisco home by 2040, and the city Planning Director said that the city would need more than 92,000 more housing units and 191,000 new jobs to accommodate this growth.
+The Bay Area as a whole will need 1.1 million additional jobs and 660,000 new housing units to provide for an estimated 2.1 million more people who will move to the city by 2040.